GEROGIANNIS/Klinux/README.md

 **Klinux** is a versatile tool designed to clean up and optimize your Linux system by automatically detecting and removing  **<ins>ALL</ins>** preinstalled packages and tools.
 Whether you’re using a minimal install or a more complex distribution, **Klinux** helps you streamline your system and enhance performance.

+# THIS IS A TEST , help me finish this project by opening a pull request